Chester P. Butler

-Chester Pierce Butler (March 21, 1798 – October 5, 1850) was an American politician who served as a Whig member of the U.S. House of Representatives from Pennsylvania.
+Chester Pierce Butler (March 21, 1798 – October 5, 1850) was an American politician who served as an Anti-Masonic member of the Pennsylvania House of Representatives and Whig member of the U.S. House of Representatives from Pennsylvania.

 Early life and education

 Chester P. Butler was born in Wilkes-Barre, Pennsylvania.
 He attended Wilkes-Barre Academy and graduated from Princeton College in 1817.
 He served as trustee of Wilkes-Barre Academy from 1818 to 1838 and served as secretary.
 He studied law at Litchfield Law School and was admitted to the bar in 1820.

 Career

 Butler operated a private legal practice in Wilkes-Barre.
 He was register and recorder of Luzerne County, Pennsylvania, from 1821 to 1824.
-He was a member of the Pennsylvania House of Representatives in 1832, 1838, 1839, and again in 1843.
+He was a member of the Pennsylvania House of Representatives in 1832 elected as an Anti-Mason, and again in 1838, 1839, and 1843 as a Whig.

 Butler was elected as a Whig to the Thirtieth and Thirty-first Congresses and served until his death in Philadelphia in 1850.
-He was interred in the Hollenbeck Cemetery in Wilkes-Barre, Pennsylvania.
+He was interred in the Hollenback Cemetery in Wilkes-Barre, Pennsylvania.